pinterest/bender/README.md

 3. A function that takes a `*Request` and returns an `error`.
 This is the execution function, which will be used by the inner loop to execute requests in a goroutine (which will also include code to time the request and report the results).
-This function takes the most recent `*Request` from the request channel and returns `nil` if there was no error, and an `error` otherwise.
+This function takes the most recent `*Request` from the request channel and returns `nil` if there was no error, and an `error` value otherwise.

 The `LoadTestThroughput` function returns a `chan interface{}` which is used to send event messages.
 The following messages are sent: